aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-images/add-image-to-existing-pdf-file/_index.md

 ## Control Image Quality

-It is possible to control the quality of an image that’s being added to a PDF file.
+It is possible to control the quality of an image that's being added to a PDF file.
 Use the overloaded [Replace](https://reference.aspose.com/pdf/net/aspose.pdf.ximagecollection/replace/methods/1) method in the [XImageCollection](https://reference.aspose.com/pdf/net/aspose.pdf/ximagecollection) class.

 The following code snippet demonstrates how to convert all the document images into JPEGs that use 80% quality for compression.